ronen-agranat/ronen-agranat-blog/_posts/2020-12-23-five-lessons-coronavirus.markdown

 As this infamous year draws to an end, I want to remind us all to take excellent care of ourselves and especially each other.
 Let's all get some much-needed rest over this holiday season, and return refreshed, ready and hungry for a strong recovery in 2021, building on all of the hard work and preparation that we have put into place this year.

-*Ronen Agranat is a manager of software development at Booking.com in Amsterdam, where he leads an organisation of ~25 people (4 product development teams + management team), at the core of the customer funnel.
+*Ronen Agranat is a manager of software development at Booking.com in Amsterdam, where he leads an organisation of ~25 people, at the core of the customer funnel.
 Do you want to help us help everyone experience the world?
 We are always looking for exceptional talent*